-Each campus will develop and maintain fair processes for resolving complaints against students and student organizations under Board of Regents Policy: Student Conduct Code.
+Each campus will develop and maintain fair processes for resolving complaints against students and student groups under Board of Regents Policy: Student Conduct Code (PDF).
 These processes will emphasize student development through understanding and accepting responsibility for personal behavior, while protecting community interests and due process.
-Each campus's disciplinary process will:
+Each campus will work to provide documents, notices, etc. in a format accessible to the recipient.
+Each campus's disciplinary process will

 - provide fair notice to students of alleged violations of Board of Regents Policy: Student Conduct Code;

 - provide privacy in accordance with applicable state and federal laws.

 - allow the student to be accompanied or represented by an advisor of their choice throughout the student conduct process as permitted by campus procedures;